 Why?
 It's because each row has something different.
-Like the phone number for instance.
+Like the phone number or the address 🧐

 Step 1: Use the formula COUNTIFS

-Hybrid references is something we don't use often in Excel.
-A hybrid ref means that only one reference of the range is locked.
-The other reference is free.
+We must use hybrid references.
+Hybrid reference is something we don't often use in Excel.
+A hybrid ref means that only one reference of the range is locked with dollars.
+The other reference is relative.